henriksson-lab/telomemore.java/README.md

 # Telomemore - Analysis of telomere state

-This software is used to count telemoric reads in scATACseq data, multiomic scATACseq, and bulk ATACseq.
+This software is used to count telemoric reads in scATACseq data and multiomic scATACseq.
 Other motifs can also be used for the scan.

 A less versatile prototype of Telomemore was first implemented in Python, with code available at https://github.com/henriksson-lab/telomemore

-## Features

-Telomemore supports input from 10x, sciATAC, and bulk/SS2 data

 ## Resources

 In the Examples folder you will find:

 * Jupyter notebooks showing integration with SCANPY
-* R scripts showing integration with Signac and ArchR
+* R scripts showing integration with Signac

 ## Building and using